ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 #.
 When the tune completes the copter will change back to the original
    PID gains.
 #.
 Put the ch7/ch8 switch into the LOW position then back to the HIGH
-   position to test the tuned PID gains.
+   position to test the tuned PID gains, or if using the AUTOTUNE flight mode, switch out and then back into that mode.
 #.
-Put the ch7/ch8 switch into the LOW position to fly using the
+Put the ch7/ch8 switch into the LOW position, or switch out of AUTOTUNE flight mode, to fly using the
    original PID gains.
 #.
 If you are happy with the autotuned PID gains, leave the ch7/ch8
-   switch in the HIGH position, land and disarm to save the PIDs permanently.
+   switch in the HIGH position, or switch back into AUTOTUNE flight mode and land and disarm to save the PIDs permanently.

-   If you DO NOT like the new PIDS, switch ch7/ch8 LOW to return to the original PIDs.
+   If you DO NOT like the new PIDS, switch ch7/ch8 LOW or out of AUTOTUNE flight mode, to return to the original PIDs.
 The gains will not be saved when you disarm.

 If you find after performing an AutoTune that the vehicle feels overly twitchy when flying Stabilize, AltHold or PosHold (but ok in more